Ukraine's central bank keeps key rate unchanged at 25%

 KYIV, Dec 8 (Reuters) - Ukraine's central bank kept its main interest rate unchanged at 25% on Thursday, but said that economic risks remained elevated following a series of Russian missile attacks on the country's energy infrastructure.

 The interest rate has been at 25% since June and central bank officials have repeatedly said they aim to keep it at that level until 2024.
-The central bank also said consumer inflation sped up to 26.6 percent in October year-on-year.
+The central bank also said consumer inflation sped up to 26.6% in October year-on-year.

+The statement released after the central bank's final monetary policy meeting this year said continued international financing was a key prerequisite for economic stability.
+The level of international financial aid will reach $31 billion this year, the central bank said.

+"The main risks for economic development are a longer period of full-scale military aggression by Russia, as well as a further increase in terrorist attacks against critical infrastructure facilities," the statement said.

 (Reporting by Olena Harmash; editing by Tom Balmforth)